Sisters of St. Francis of the Holy Cross in Green Bay, WI

 House of Prayer brochures

 On Dec.
-8, 2010, the Feast of the Immaculate Conception of Mary, the Most Rev. David L. Ricken, Bishop of Green Bay, celebrated Mass at the Shrine of Our Lady of Champion (previously known as the Shrine of Our Lady of Good Help and prior the Chapel at Robinsonville) near Champion, Wisconsin, and declared the Marian apparitions to Adele Brice "worthy of belief."
+8, 2010, the Feast of the Immaculate Conception of Mary, the Most Rev. David L. Ricken, Bishop of Green Bay, celebrated Mass at the Shrine of Our Lady of Champion (previously known as the Shrine of Our Lady of Good Help and prior The Chapel at Robinsonville) near Champion, Wisconsin, and declared the Marian apparitions to Adele Brice "worthy of belief."
 Representing our community at the Mass were Sisters Eugene DeGrand, Mary Jean Gauthier and Jeanne Jarvis.

 If you are unfamiliar with the Shrine's history, it is built on the site where the Blessed Mother appeared to young Adele Brice in 1859 asking her to, "Gather the children in this wild country and teach them what they should know for salvation ... teach them their catechism ...
 Go and fear nothing.
 I will help you."
 Adele faithfully fulfilled the mission entrusted to her for the rest of her life.
 Over the years several women joined Adele in her work of instructing the local children in the Catholic faith.
 Although never a recognized religious congregation, Adele and the women lived as Third Order Franciscans.
 They disbanded after Adele's death in 1896.